Register as a new student

 - Choose a product: select ‘Internationale studentenregistratie’ and indicate how many people are coming to the appointment.

-- Choose a date and time: select when you want to make your appointment.
+- Choose a date and time: to have your appointment.

 What to bring